Fadnix/hack-detector/README.md

 # Hack-Detector

-A simple Minecraft cheat detector that is written in both C# and Java.
+A simple Minecraft open-source cheat detector that is written in both C# and Java.
 It is designed to identify .jar files that contain a fabric.mod.json/mcmod.info file in every subfolder of \AppData\Roaming, Desktop, Downloads, and saves them into a hacks\fabric-forge mods folder on your desktop.

 It will extract the name field within the fabric.mod.json/mcmod.info file of each mod ***(bypassing retarded kids renaming their hacks into optifine 🥰)*** and store them into "!
 Suspicious.txt".
 The detector also saves the most suspicious files (99.9% chance of being hacks) into "!!!
 Extremely Suspicious.txt".